jlomako/quebec-emergency-rooms/README.md

 See how busy ERs are in Quebec.
 This app shows the current occupancy for each emergency room in Quebec, as well as the location of the emergency room on a map.
-The data is updated every hour using <a href="https://github.com/jlomako/download-file-to-repository">cron job</a>.
+The data is updated every hour using cron job.
 This app was written in R and is hosted on <a href="https://jlomako.shinyapps.io/quebec-emergency-rooms/">shinyapps.io</a>.

 This app used to be a side project of my <a href="https://jlomako.shinyapps.io/Montreal_ER/">Montreal Emergency Rooms Tracker</a> but is now a part of it and can be found there under "map".